gobomb/lazyGit/README.md

 # [Tips]

-The best way: the filepath should be the git repo.
+The filepath should be the git repository.

 And the .git directory will be ignored.